ivanhitos/MAASJujuBuilder/README.md

 Scripts that install a MAAS VM on a baremetal server, then install a juju client on the same VM and configure the basic setup, including bootstrapping a juju controller.

+# Requirements:

+- Internet connectivity to internet from host.

 # Installation:

 ```